How Much Microgreens to Eat Per Day?

 So far, we have come up with buckwheat microgreens and sprouts.
 They contain a compound called fagopyrin.
 You can read more about it by clicking the links in this section.

-Researchers say buckwheat microgreens are good to eat but don't consume more than 40-grams per day.
+Researchers say buckwheat microgreens are good to eat but don’t consume more than 40 grams daily.

 This is a reminder that eating a lot of one thing is most likely not as good as adding a variety of greens to your diet.